Ramadan 2025 in UAE: Shaaban likely to start on January 31

 Photo: AFP

-Shaaban is the month that precedes the holy fasting month of Ramadan observed by millions of muslims around the world.
+Shaaban is the month that precedes the fasting month of Ramadan observed by millions of Muslims around the world.

-While the exact date on which Ramadan will start depends on geographical locations and moon sighting, it is most likely to begin on March 1.
+On the 29th day of Shaaban, Muslim countries will perform moon sightings to determine when will Ramadan start.
+Ramadan crescent should be visible to the naked eye for authorities to announce the beginning of the holy month.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.